-You'll recall that Rivera, the famed New York Yankees closer, visited with fans and behind-the-scenes workers at each stadium he was playing in for the final time.
+You'll recall that Rivera, the famed New York Yankees closer, visited with fans and behind-the-scenes workers at each stadium he was playing in the for the final time.
 Opposing teams showered him with gifts — both cool and weird.
 The media purred about how classy it was.

 Now, Big Daddy Bud wants in on the action.
 Selig told ESPN's Jayson Stark that he wants to meet with the Average Joes and Janes who make stadiums run, and the fans who enjoy the games:

 "I want to talk to season-ticket holders and fans," he said.
 "I've got a lot of people to thank."